dhianica/RealTimeChartWeb/README.md

 # RealTimeChartWeb
-Real time chart web when changed data in database
+Real time chart web with websocket when changed data in database